europaphp/skeleton/src/Europa/Reflection/readme.md

     // true
     $block->compile() === (string) $block;

-Currently, there is no formatting option on the doc bock when compiling.
+*Currently, there is no formatting option on the doc bock when compiling.*

 There are special doc tags and a generic tag used for tags where a class is not defined.
 The available doc tag classes are:

 - `AuthorTag`
-- `FilterTag`
 - `GenericTag`
 - `ParamTag`
 - `ReturnTag`